ronami/meta-typing/README.md

   - [Reverse](src/reverse/index.d.ts) - Reverses an array so that the first element becomes the last, the second element becomes the second to last, and so on.
   - [Size](src/size/index.d.ts) - gets the size of an array.
   - [Concat](src/concat/index.d.ts) - creates a new array by concatenating two arrays together.
-  - [Drop](src/drop/index.d.ts) - creates a slice of an array with `n` elements dropped from the beginning
+  - [Drop](src/drop/index.d.ts) - creates a slice of an array with `n` elements dropped from the beginning.
   - [Take](src/take/index.d.ts) - creates a slice of an array with `n` elements taken from the beginning.
   - [Uniq](src/uniq/index.d.ts) - creates a duplicate-free version of an array.
   - [Includes](src/includes/index.d.ts) - checks if a value is an array.